strace - trace system calls and signals

 for number last is 1..65534.

-- An injection expression can contain only one error= or
+- An injection expression can contain at most one fault or return value

-If an injection expression contains multiple when= specifications,
+one signal= specification.
+If an injection expression contains

-- Accounting of syscalls that are subject to injection is done per syscall
+- Accounting of system calls that are subject to injection is done per

-- Specification of syscall injection can be combined with other syscall
+- Specification of system call injection can be combined with other system

 - --fault=syscall_set[:error=errno][:when=expr]

-- Perform syscall fault injection for the specified set of syscalls.
+- Performs system call fault injection for the specified set of system

 - -d